codewithdark-git/Melanoma-Skin-Cancer-CNN/README.md

    - **Optimizer**:
      - Adam optimizer used for efficient gradient-based optimization.
    - **Loss Function**:
-     - Mean Squared Error (MSE) loss to measure prediction error.
+     - Cross-entropy loss is used for better classification performance.
    - **Training Loop**:
      - For each epoch, data is divided into batches.
      - Forward pass calculates predictions, and loss is computed.